Skills derive from methodology through distillation

 Type: structured-claim · Status: seedling

 What is this derivation relationship?
-The project already has two terms for related phenomena — crystallisation and stabilisation — but neither is quite right.
+The project already has two terms for related phenomena — codification and constraining — but neither is quite right.
 Getting the term right matters because it determines how we think about maintaining, improving, and extending skills.

 Evidence